Home page logo

 http.pipeline

-If set, it represents the number of HTTP requests that'll be pipelined (ie, sent in a single request).
+If set, it represents the number of HTTP requests that'll be sent on one connection.
 This can be set low to make debugging easier, or it can be set high to test how a server reacts (its chosen max is ignored).

 Functions